merixstudio/django-trench/docs/backends.rst

 Authentication apps
 *******************
-| This backend returns OTP based QR link to be scanned by apps like Gooogle Authenticator and Authy.
+| This backend returns OTP based QR link to be scanned by apps like Google Authenticator and Authy.

+**Important note:** validity period varies between apps.
+Use the right value you find in a given provider's docs.
+Setting the wrong value will lead to an error with validating MFA code.

 .. code-block:: python